Yahan-VDG/WindowSizeVisualizer/README.md

 # WindowSizeVisualizer
-THIS WAS MADE WITH THE HELP OF CHATGPT
+THIS WAS MADE WITH THE HELP OF CHATGPT.
 I had a broken monitor and coped with it.
 I wanted to see what's a good window size for the games I play (I don't play on full screen).

 First time using Python and the pre-installed Tkinter module to make a simple Windows application.